 - Get the lifeguard or dial 9-1-1.

-- Advise the injured person not to move; especially the head, neck or back.
+- Advise the injured person not to move, especially the head, neck, or back.

 23. Hydrate, Hydrate, and Hydrate some more.

 Bring plenty of water when you go to the beach and drink it often.
-Water is always best.
-Drinks containing caffeine can lead to dehydration.
-Dehydration can lead to heat exhaustion and heat stroke if enough water is not consumed.
-Do you and your family a favor and bring lots of water to the beach especially on a hot day.
+Water is always the best.
+Drinks containing caffeine can lead to dehydration, which can lead to heat exhaustion and heat stroke when you don’t drink enough water.

 24. Don’t drink alcohol and swim.

-Bummer police once again I know.
+Bummer, police once again, I know.
 But the facts are clear and undeniable.
 Drinkers are sinkers.
 Plain and simple.

-25. Don’t bring glass to the beach.
+25. Don’t bring any glass to the beach.